Rovanion/webgl-clojurescript-tutorial/README.md

 ## The model

 In order to construct a model Geom starts out defining the abstract shape.
-For example a sphere with the radius of 0.6 imaginary usits is described by.
+For example a sphere with the radius of 0.6 imaginary units is described by.

 ```clojure
 (ns webgl-clojurescript-tutorial.core (:require [thi.ng.geom.sphere :as sph]))